databio/pypiper/doc/source/usage.rst

   - ``-D, --dirty``
   	Make all cleanups manual.
 By default, pypiper pipelines will delete any intermediate files.
 For debugging, you may want to turn this option off -- you can do that by specifying **dirty mode**.

+  - ``-N, --new-start``
+  	New start mode.
+This flag will tell pypiper to start over, and run every command, even if its target output already exists.